epos-eu/opensource-desktop/README.md

 **Note:** Some systems or browsers may flag the download due to a lack of code signing.
 Future releases aim to address this issue.

 **Linux:** At present, there is a challenge with building a universal Linux binary that can run on all distributions.
 If you encounter issues running the binary, consider building directly from source.
+See [here](https://github.com/wailsapp/wails/issues/2998) for more information about this particular issue.

 ## About